 Gaye, a University of Melbourne honorary senior fellow, has taught for over 30 years, been a professional learning provider, researched student learning through problem solving, and been a teacher educator.
 Awards include a Victorian National Excellence in Teaching Award (1994) and the University of Melbourne Chancellor's Prize (2007, for her PhD within David Clarke's international learners' perspective study).
 Her foci include collaborative mathematical problem solving (task design, implementation, creative mathematical thinking and the positive feelings and resilience building that can accompany this).
-She is exploring influences of teacher resilience on their implementating of mathematical problem solving and, links between STEM education and learning engagement.
+She is exploring influences of teacher resilience on their implementing of mathematical problem solving and, links between STEM education and the Engaged to Learn Approach.